Hermann von Hanneken (soldier): World War II

 von Hanneken was also responsible for addressing the issues of coal to the steel industry.
 So on 6 June 1941 he raised at the 11th meeting in Generalrat der Wirtschaft the problem that the demand for coal in the last four years had risen faster than supply.
 The European countries which were dependent on German coal only got 60% of the claimed amounts.
 From April 1941 domestic coal consumers had to accept a reduction of supplies of around 10%.
 This led to many closures of companies or reduction of operations.
 Domestic energy suppliers had to accept a reduction in coal consumption of 20%.

+It was reported leading up to September 1940, General von Hanneken, together with Major-General Wilhelm Ritter von Leeb, and Colonel Karl Bodenschatz, wrote an eighteen-page letter to Hitler stating "a serious lack of confidence between the Army and the political rulers of the Reich", less than 20% of commanding officers had confidence of victory, with the subsequent result of Hitler declaring himself supreme commander.

-In March / April 1942 von Hanneken was denied responsibility for the distribution of iron and steel, which were transferred to the so-called central planning.
+In March/April 1942, von Hanneken was denied responsibility for the distribution of iron and steel, which were transferred to the so-called central planning.
 As a result of further changes in the tasks of Section II largely transferred to other bodies so Hanneken went on holiday in August 1942 and left Section II in October.

-On 12 October 1942 he took over the duties of Erich Lüdke as commander of the German forces in Denmark.
-He was responsible for defending the invasion and took a tougher line against the Danish resistance movement, which brought him into conflict with Werner Best.
+On 12 October 1942, he took over the duties of Erich Lüdke as commander of the German forces in Denmark, where he was considered 'a much more authoritarian type'.
+He was responsible for defending the invasion and took a tougher line against the Danish resistance movement, which brought him into conflict with the installed civilian administrator Werner Best.
+(Best had a rivalry with von Hanneken, and the chief of German policing forces, General Günther Pancke.)